-Focaccia bread – where have you been all my life?
+Sourdough focaccia bread – where have you been all my life?
 I have made focaccia before but it wasn’t until I started using my sourdough starter that focaccia has become a staple around our house.
 Airy, filled with craggy holes and a crisp, crunchy bottom, this focaccia bread is perfect for sandwiches, to dip in some oil and vinegar or just to eat plain.
 Every time I make this recipe, the bread disappears within a day.
-My family can’t get enough of it and I don’t blame them.
+My family can’t get enough of this sourdough focaccia bread and I don’t blame them.
 It is show-stopper worthy!

 Sourdough Takes Time

 One thing to always keep in mind when working with sourdough is that it takes time.
 Sourdough starter is not the same as instant yeast.
 It’s going to take at least 24-48 hours for this focaccia bread to make it from your mixer to your belly, and that’s okay!
 Levain is mixed and rises.
 Dough is mixed and folded using the coil fold technique.
 The dough is spread in a pan and left to sit overnight in the refrigerator giving a beautiful crust and flavor to the focaccia bread.
 You can find a sample schedule below:

 Sourdough Focaccia Bread Sample Schedule

 A sample baking schedule helps me when baking with sourdough.
 Sourdough takes much longer to rise than traditional bread.
 This schedule helps me plan my bake.

 Note: This schedule assumes the dough temperature is 78-80 degrees F throughout the process.